psreek-ai/SiebelCRMSemanticSearch/docs/PROJECT_EVOLUTION_ROADMAP.md

 ## Phase 3: Agent-Based Intelligence Layer (12-18 months)

-### 🎯 Goal: Add autonomous reasoning agents that use Oracle 23ai as their knowledge base
+### 🎯 Goal: Add autonomous reasoning agents that use Autonomous Database as their knowledge base

 ### Overview